Pratik26198/PG-DAC/SDM Class Notes.md

 Answer: C) They are self-organizing and collaborate closely

-What is the main objective of the deployment phase in SDLC?
+11. What is the main objective of the deployment phase in SDLC?
 A.To gather the initial requirements
 B.To write the source code
 C.To deliver the software to the customer or users
 D.To test the software for bugs
 Ans: C

-Which phase in SDLC is responsible for fixing any issues found during testing?
+12. Which phase in SDLC is responsible for fixing any issues found during testing?
 A.Requirements Gathering
 B.Design
 C.Coding
 D.Maintenance
+Answer: D

-Which of the following is an example of a functional requirement in an SRS?
+14. Which of the following is an example of a functional requirement in an SRS?
 The system should respond within 2 seconds
 A.The system should respond within 2 seconds
 B.The system should have 24/7 availability
 C.The system should allow users to register an account
 D.The system should be secure against unauthorized access
+Answer: C

-The SRS document should include which of the following to ensure the software will meet user expectations?
+15. The SRS document should include which of the following to ensure the software will meet user expectations?
 A.User interface wireframes
 B.The project budget
 C.The marketing strategy
 D.Functional and non-functional Requirements
+Answer: D

-Which SDLC model is best suited for projects with well-defined requirements that are unlikely to change?
+17. Which SDLC model is best suited for projects with well-defined requirements that are unlikely to change?
 A.Spiral Model----incremental iterative development process
 B.Agile Model-----delivering working software in periodic cycle C.V Model---------Balancing act with SDLC using Testing approach for validate D.Waterfall Model--- well-defined requirements that are unlikely to change
+Answer: D

 ---